brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/tengus.md

 **Relations** : Few races easily tolerate tengus.
 Of the most common races, only humans allow them to settle within their cities with any regularity.
 When this occurs, tengus inevitably form their own ghettos and ramshackle communities, typically in the most wretched neighborhoods.
 Regardless of their tolerance, most humans maintain as little contact with tengus as possible.
 Tengus occasionally make friends with halflings and gnomes, but only when they share mutual interests.
 Conversely, most dwarves have no patience for tengus whatsoever.
 Other races tend to view tengus in a similar fashion to humans, though many actively discourage them from settling in their realms.

 **Alignment and Religion** : Tengus tend to be neutral, though those who allow their impulsiveness to get the better of them lean toward chaotic neutral.
-Religious beliefs vary from tribe to tribe; some worship the traditional tengu gods (most of which are aspects of better-known deities, while others take to the worship of human gods or celestial spirits.
+Religious beliefs vary from tribe to tribe; some worship the traditional tengu gods (most of which are aspects of better-known deities), while others take to the worship of human gods or celestial spirits.
 Tengus can be fickle with regard to their patrons, quickly abandoning religious customs when they cease to provide any tangible benefit.
 Many embrace polytheism, picking and choosing to uphold the tenets of whatever deities best suit them at the time.

 **Adventurers** : With little at home to leave behind, many tengus turn to a life of adventure seeking fame, fortune, and glory.
 A common tengu belief portrays a life on the road as a series of experiences and trials that form a path to enlightenment.
 Some take this to mean a path of spiritual empowerment; others view it as a way to perfect their arts or swordsmanship.
 Perhaps in spite of the prejudices upheld by outsiders, many tengu adventurers embrace their stereotypes.
 These individuals seek to succeed by epitomizing tengu racial qualities, and proudly flaunt their heritage.
 Despite their avian frailty, with their quick reflexes and quicker wits, tengus make excellent rogues and rangers, while those with a strong connection to the spirit world often become oracles.
 Those disciplined in the practice of martial arts take jobs as mercenaries and bodyguards in order to profit from their talents.